lukasclimbs/compiler/README.md

 This repository is for my compiler, which I am building as part of my CSC312 class at Grinnell College.

-If you have ocaml installed on your machine, the only necessary steps should be to call 'make' in the command-line from the same directory.
-You can then run by calling './compiler.native example.file'.
+If you have ocaml installed on your machine, the only necessary steps should be to call 'make' in the command-line from the directory that you have forked this repository into.
+You can then run basic program files by calling './compiler.native example.file'.

 ## Changelog
 ### Assignment 1